 Step 2: Research the market and validate your idea

-To validate your idea, you need clear evidence that people will actually pay or use the app you're planning to build.
+To validate your idea, you need clear evidence that people will actually pay for or use the app you’re planning to build.

 Start with a short survey focused on three things: the pain point, current alternatives, and willingness to pay.
 Ask questions like: